fujita-y/digamma/README.md

 * Separate compilation thread to incrementally generate native code in background
 * On the fly FFI with native stub code generation

 Digamma is an experimental work and may change its design significantly.
-Research results will be applied to Ypsilon (fujita-y/ypsilon) in the future.

 See [LICENSE](https://github.com/fujita-y/digamma/blob/master/LICENSE) file for terms and conditions of use.